1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-javascript-cross-browser-repositioning/index.md

 Getting the browser height and browserY was more challenging.
 Browsers were getting different heights for the same property!
 Go figure (sarcasm).

 In trying to find out what browsers used to calculate heights, I found a great resource at quirksmode to [test browser height and width variables](http://www.quirksmode.org/js/doctype_on.html).
-Thank God for that page, I was able to figure out
+Thank God for that page, I was able to figure out **exactly** what the browser was doing with each variable.
--exactly
-- what the browser was doing with each variable.
 This [JavaScript Window Size and Height](http://www.howtocreate.co.uk/tutorials/javascript/browserwindow) tutorial was also helpful.

 In testing I found out a few things.
 To get the browser height, window.innerHeight worked pretty well for most browsers.
 Then to get the browser height in the rest of the browsers, document.documentElement.clientHeight worked.